wp-plugins/flickr-shortcode-importer/readme.txt

 * Make the Settings page link to the link list, and vice versa
 * Add estimated time remaining notice
 * Import Flickr video - currently rendering as video/object/embed tag using Flickr src
-* Add option set A tag class attribute like 'lightbox'.
-Not sure if really needed